-How to Pray Salah, Step by Step: How to Learn the Muslim Prayer
+How To Pray In Islam?
+Step by Step: How to Learn the Muslim Prayer

 After performing your ablution (wudu) and having the intention for prayer (Niyat al-Salah), you can proceed and begin to pray salah.